 The Tabex Smoking Cessation, or TASC, trial, was sponsored by the United Kingdom, or U.K., Centre for Tobacco Control Studies and evaluated cytisinicline versus placebo in 740 primarily moderate-to-heavy smokers treated for 25 days in a single center in Warsaw, Poland.
 The TASC trial was designed as a Real World Evidence trial of cytisinicline that included minimal behavioral support.
 The primary outcome measure was sustained, biochemically verified smoking abstinence for 12 months after the end of treatment.
 The TASC trial was conceived by Professor Robert West (Department of Epidemiology and Public Health, University College London) and was funded by a grant from the National Prevention Research Initiative, including contributions from Cancer Research U.K., the U.K. Medical Research Council, U.K. Department of Health and others.
-We, through our partner Sopharma, provided the study drug used in this trial.
+We, through Sopharma, provided the study drug used in this trial.

 The results of the TASC trial were published in the New England Journal of Medicine in September 2011.
-The rate of sustained 12-month abstinence was 8.4% in the cytisinicline arm as compared with 2.4% in the placebo group (p=0.001).
-These results showed that cytisinicline was 3.4 times more likely than a placebo to help participants stop smoking and remain non-smokers for one year.
+The rate of sustained 12month abstinence was 8.4% in the cytisinicline arm as compared with 2.4% in the placebo group (p=0.001).
+These results showed that the cytisinicline arm had an OR of 3.4 for sustained 12-month abstinence (the OR standard measure of association between an exposure (cytisinicline treatment) and an outcome (continuous smoking abstinence) in this study, indicated that smokers receiving cytisinicline were 3.4 times more likely to stop smoking compared to placebo for one year).
 The rate of sustained 6-month abstinence was 10.0% in the cytisinicline arm as compared with 3.5% in the placebo group (p<0.001).
 Cytisinicline was well tolerated with a slight but significant increase in combined gastrointestinal AEs (upper abdominal pain, nausea, dyspepsia and dry mouth; cytisinicline 51/370 (13.8%) and placebo 30/370 (8.1%).
-Otherwise the safety profile of cytisinicline was similar to that of placebo with no other significant differences in the rate of side effects in the two trial arms.
+Otherwise, the safety profile of cytisinicline was similar to that of placebo with no other significant differences in the rate of side effects in the two trial arms.

-A summary of AEs reported in 10 or more subjects in the TASC trial is included in the table below
+A summary of AEs reported in ten or more subjects in the TASC trial is included in the table below.